19hours/sg-statutes/Acts/Legal Profession Act.md

 [19/2008]

-(2) Every foreign lawyer to whom an approval under this section has been granted, and every Singapore law practice in which such a foreign lawyer is registered to practise foreign law under section 130K or is registered to practise Singapore law under section 130I, shall comply with —
+(2) Every foreign lawyer to whom an approval under subsection (1) has been granted, and every Singapore law practice in which such a foreign lawyer is registered to practise foreign law under section 130K or is registered to practise Singapore law under section 130I, shall comply with —

 (a) such conditions as may be prescribed; and